Who We Are

 Erin is the founder of our team, her passion to promote women in the sport has been her driver to build this team.
 This woman lives and breathes bicycles.
 If she’s not on a bike, she’s probably working as a race official, coaching a Learn to Ride session or at a board meeting.
-Erin races with Team Canadian as a tandem pilot and will be chasing some track records in 2021.
+Erin raced with Team Canadian as a tandem pilot for 6 years and will be chasing some track records in 2022.

 Courtenay came to cycling in 2017 as part of the RBC Athlete Training Grounds.
 Coming from Bobsleigh as a brake(wo)man, Courtenay is focusing on track, with her eye on the prize of representing Canada in the near future.
 In 2018 she took third place with Sarah in the Elite Women's Team Pursuit at Canadian Track Nationals.

-Sarah came to Watt Riot from the RBC Athlete Development Program in 2018.
-Together with Courtenay, she took third place in the Elite Women's Team Sprint at Canadian Track Nationals.
-After 2019 track nationals Sarah officially joined Team Canada's Womens Sprint Team and has since been named an alternate for Tokyo 2020(1) Olympics and continues to impress on the world stage
+Sarah came to Watt Riot from the RBC Athlete Development Program in 2018 and she and Courtenay, she took third place in the Elite Women's Team Sprint at Canadian Track Nationals.
+In 2019 Sarah officially joined Team Canada's Womens Sprint Team was named an alternate for Tokyo 2020(1) Olympics and continues to impress on the world stage